alexpaul/Swift-Fundamentals/README.md

 Swift fundamentals with exercises.

-> Attention developer: Read the Swift Language Guide on a topic before going on to `Exercises` section.
+> Attention developer: Read the Swift Language Guide on a topic before going onto the `Exercises` section.

 ## Table of Contents